AalyaSharaf/intro-to-IM/midtermProject/journal.md

 # Midterm Project Journal

+### Note that all screenshots/videos of the different game stages will be found in my README page!

 In general, my project is space related.
 The idea being that there is a spaceship at the bottom of the screen and the main objective is to avoid the "meteorites" falling out of the sky.

 #### October 18,2020